 You can make this dish with millet or rice and it is equally tasty, but if you are looking for vegan quinoa dishes this is it!
 Instead of cooking this dish in the rice cooker I have baked it in the oven, as I like to caramelise the onions and spices and slow cook the dish in order to get a better depth of flavour.
 But you can dissolve the spices in the vegetable broth and throw everything into the rice cooker to make this recipe.
 It yields a dish of a slightly different personality but is also tasty and filling.

-I will often eat this vegan quinoa dish on its own for lunch or dinner.
-But to get more bang for your buck, this serves as a wonderful vegan side dish with other vegetables and salads.
+I will often eat this quinoa dish on its own for lunch or dinner.
+But to get more bang for your buck, this serves as a wonderful side dish with other vegetables and salads.
 This is a fantastic quick easy gluten free option for a pot luck.
 It is always a crowd-pleaser.
 If you are not into nori, you can simple leave it out.
 I use any excuse to add sea vegetables to my diet, but the dish will taste the same without it.